Learn how to carry out a usability test — the gold standard for measuring user experience.

 You're probably curious about my background.
 At 18, I appeared as an extra in the film “Quadrophenia" alongside Sting and Ray Winstone.
 Despite a critically-acclaimed performance lasting 5 seconds, follow-up offers from Hollywood failed to arrive so I turned to psychology where I gained a BSc and a PhD.
 Since 1989 I've worked in the fields of human factors, usability and user experience and I've published two books on usability.
-I'm now the Managing Director of Userfocus, a consultancy specialising in user experience.
+I'm now a User Experience Strategist at Userfocus, a consultancy specialising in user experience.
 I'm also an Associate Fellow of the British Psychological Society, a Chartered Psychologist and a member of the User Experience Professionals Association.
 I'm no longer in contact with Sting or Ray Winstone, whose career trajectories have been somewhat different.

 I've provided usability support to top brands like HP, Microsoft, Whirlpool, Orange, Skype, eBay and Yahoo! and I've also consulted with public sector organisations like The Greater London Authority, Her Majesty's Revenue and Customs, UK Government and the World Health Organization.